Abhishekpn09/Medisure/README.md

 ## Project Overview

-Medsurance is an AI-powered conversational assistant designed to simplify the often overwhelming process of exploring health insurance plans in the U.S.
+Medisure is an AI-powered conversational assistant designed to simplify the often overwhelming process of exploring health insurance plans in the U.S.

 Through natural language interaction, users can: